 There are around 7.4 million people living with heart and circulatory disease in the UK – 3.9 million men and 3.5 million women.

 The build-up of these deposits is often caused by a variety of lifestyle factors – such as smoking or drinking excessive amounts of alcohol.
-Additionally, people who already high cholesterol, high blood pressure or diabetes are at an increased risk of heart disease.
+Additionally, people who already have high cholesterol, high blood pressure or diabetes are at an increased risk of heart disease.

 Doctors will carry out risk assessments for patients who they believe may be at risk of heart disease – they may take blood tests as well as ask questions about your medical history, lifestyle and family background.
 Following this, they may do an MRI, coronary angiography or CT (computerised tomography) scan.